-In the 2018 Budget, the Government announced a range of reforms as part of its 'Protecting Your Super' package.
-Some of those measures came into effect on 1 July 2019.
-However, these changes do not directly apply to the Scheme as it is an exempt public sector superannuation fund and not regulated by APRA.
+The Protecting Your Super reform measures do not directly apply to the Scheme as it is an exempt public sector superannuation fund and not regulated by APRA.

-Summary of Changes from 1 July 2019:
+From 1 July 2019:

-- Fees capped at 3% on accounts with balances less than \$6,000 - Super funds cannot charge exit fees to any member, regardless of account balance - New ATO-based consolidation process requires super funds to transfer to the ATO all inactive accounts (no contributions or rollovers for at least 16 months) with balances below \$6,000 and no insurance (some other exclusions apply too) - Requirement for the ATO to transfer "matched" accounts it holds to active accounts where the consolidated total is expected to exceed \$6,000 - Insurance cover ceases for members with inactive accounts unless the member elects to retain cover.
+- Fees are capped at 3% on accounts with balances less than \$6,000 - Super funds cannot charge exit fees to any member, regardless of account balance - A new ATO-based consolidation process requires super funds to transfer to the ATO all inactive accounts (no contributions or rollovers for at least 16 months) with balances below \$6,000 and no insurance (some other exclusions apply too) - The ATO is required to transfer "matched" accounts it holds to active accounts where the consolidated total is expected to exceed \$6,000 - Insurance cover ceases for members with inactive accounts unless the member has elected to have or retain the cover.